cognitect-labs/transducers-ruby/README.md

 See http://clojure.org/transducers for background

 A transducer is a function or object that transforms a _reducer_: you hand it a reducer, and it gives you back a transformed reducer.
-To understand that, you first need to understand what a _reducer_ is.

 ### Reducers

-In Ruby, reducers, or reducing functions, are blocks that we pass to the reduce method, e.g.
+A reducing function accepts the result so far and the next input in a reducing operation.
+In Ruby, these are the blocks that we pass to the `reduce` (a.k.a. `inject`) method, e.g.

 ```ruby
 # sum